mikears1/Portfolio-Michael-Asokwah-Jr/README.md

 # General
-Various labs and projects that I have worked on in Python, CSS, HTML
+Various labs and projects that I have worked on in Python.

 1. (L8q1.py) This program simulates an employee database, with the user able to add, look up, edit, or delete employees form the database.